 The Wind Program works to remove barriers to wind power deployment and to increase the acceptance of wind power technologies by addressing siting and environmental issues.
 Wind power is a renewable, low-carbon footprint energy supply option.
 When properly sited, wind projects provide a net environmental benefit to the communities in which they operate and to the nation overall.

 As with all energy supply options, wind energy can have adverse environmental impacts.
 Wind projects have the potential to reduce, fragment, or degrade habitat for wildlife, fish, and plants.
-Turbine blades and towers can pose a threat to flying wildlife such as birds and bats.
-To understand how to avoid, minimize, and mitigate these impacts in a cost-effective manner, the program has invested in peer-reviewed research for over 15 years, primarily through collaborative partnerships with the wind industry and environmental organizations, such as the National Wind Coordinating Collaborative, the Grassland and Shrub-Steppe Species Collaborative, and the Bats and Wind Energy Cooperative.
+Turbine blades and towers can pose a threat to flying wildlife like birds (for example, the sage-grouse) and bats.
+To understand how to avoid, minimize, and mitigate these impacts in a cost-effective manner, the program has invested in peer-reviewed research for over 15 years, primarily through collaborative partnerships with the wind industry and environmental organizations, such as the National Wind Coordinating Collaborative (NWCC), the Grassland and Shrub-Steppe Species Collaborative, and the Bats and Wind Energy Cooperative.
 In May 2009, the program announced nearly $2 million in environmental research grants aimed at reducing the risks to key species and habitats from wind power developments.
 One recent report, completed and released in 2013 by researchers from Kansas State University, in collaboration with NWCC, found that wind development in Kansas had no strong effects on the population and reproduction of greater prairie chickens.